 For example, AAA says members in my area can save up to 7 percent on car insurance by switching to AAA Insurance.

 This nonprofit interest group for folks ages 50 and older offers its members savings through the AARP Auto Insurance Program from The Hartford.

 If you belong to an alumni association — or if you have the option to join one — ask either the association or your current car insurance company whether discounts are available to alumni association members.

-For example, the benefits of membership in the alumni associations of Pennsylvania State University and San Francisco State University include a special discounted rate on auto insurance with Liberty Mutual.
+For example, the benefits of membership in the alumni association of Pennsylvania State University include savings of up to 10 percent on auto insurance with Liberty Mutual.

 Geico also offers savings to members of alumni associations, all of which are listed on Geico’s “Alumni Associations, Colleges, And Universities” webpage.

 If you belong to a wholesale club, ask about car insurance discounts for members.

 Costco, for example, partners with Ameriprise to offer auto insurance discounts.
 Not all members save money, the fine print states.
 But among those who do, the average savings is $575 the first year they switch, according to Costco’s website.

 If you belong to something — seemingly anything — there very well may be an insurer out there with a car insurance discount for you.